Techmachines/alx-low_level_programming/0x03-debugging/README.md

-This is a Debugging class
+This is a debugging class